 Title: The Struggle is Real: Development and Translation of Bionic Limb Technology

+Abstract.
 Amputation is a leading cause of disability, and prosthetic devices are commonly accepted treatment options to restore functional capabilities.
 However, current prosthetic devices still cannot fully match the functionality of their natural counterparts.
 This talk focuses on the progress made in the development and control of bionic limbs for individuals with limb loss.
 The first portion of the talk provides an overview of the development and commercialization of pattern recognition control systems for prosthetic arms.
 A significant emphasis of this work has been on evaluation based on real user feedback, ensuring that the developed technologies meet the actual needs and preferences of end users.
 The second portion focuses on the application of these approaches to controlling powered leg prostheses, highlighting the different challenges presented by the two applications.
 Finally, I will discuss ongoing work to incorporate connected health systems with advanced machine learning approaches to address some of the remaining challenges, with continued focus on user feedback to refine and improve bionic limb technologies.

 Neuroscience Center (CINCAC)